I build things that actually work.

 Since then I've run servers that couldn't go down, built financial switching systems that processed real money (no pressure), launched an airtime platform across West Africa, and created a certified prepaid electricity system that still hasn't set anything on fire.

-These days?
-I use AI as a force multiplier.
-What used to take a whole team and six months of meetings, I now deliver solo — faster, leaner, and without the pointless PowerPoints.
+These days I lean heavily on AI as a force multiplier.
+What used to need a whole team and a calendar full of meetings now happens in a fraction of the time — without the pointless PowerPoints.
 I don't chase shiny tools or fancy titles.
-I chase the actual problem — solve it, ship it, and move on before anyone schedules another pointless meeting.
+I chase the actual problem, solve it, and move on.

 Apps, APIs, platforms.
-Flutter, Python, Next.js, or whatever gets the job done without making me question my life choices at 2 a.m.
+Flutter, Python, Next.js, or whatever else the problem calls for.